HackDavis/website-2022/src/recoil/README.md

 ## Developer Note

 Please be sure to put all the database query functions at the root level of the **recoil** folder.
-If the function is used to update a particular field of the user/group state, then append the function to the selectors.js file located in the **selectors** folder.
+If the function is used to update a particular field of the user/group state, then create a new selector file within the **selectors** folder.

 When developing the database queries, please put a comment at the top of the file to indicate the **purpose** of the query, **how it works**, **inputs**, **outputs/expected results**.
 This will help streamline the development process and ensure we don't forget how our code works. :)